Christ-GUEDEGBE/COFFEE-SHOP-SALES/README.md

     *   Drill-down capabilities to explore specific data points in greater detail.
     *   Customizable views to focus on the metrics that are most important to each user.

-## Contributing

-We welcome contributions to improve this dashboard!
-If you have ideas for new features, visualizations, or data sources, please submit a pull request.

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive messages.
-4. Submit a pull request to the main branch.